Jacinda Ardern: Early life and education

-Jacinda Kate Laurell Ardern was born on 26 July 1980 in Hamilton, New Zealand.
-She grew up in Morrinsville and Murupara, where her father, Ross Ardern, worked as a police officer, and her mother, Laurell Ardern, worked as a school catering assistant.
+Jacinda Kate Laurell Ardern was born on 26 July 1980 in Hamilton, in the North Island of New Zealand.
+She grew up in Morrinsville in Waikato, and then in Murupara in Bay of Plenty, where her father, Ross Ardern, worked as a police officer, and her mother, Laurell Ardern, worked as a school catering assistant.
 She has an older sister named Louise.
-Ardern was raised in The Church of Jesus Christ of Latter-day Saints (LDS Church), and her uncle, Ian S. Ardern, is a general authority in the church.
+Ardern was raised in the Church of Jesus Christ of Latter-day Saints (LDS Church), and her uncle, Ian S. Ardern, is a general authority in the church.
 In 1994, she began studying at Morrinsville College, and later she was the student representative on the school's board of trustees.
 Whilst still at school, she found her first job, working at a local fish-and-chip shop.

 She joined the Labour Party at the age of 17.
 Her aunt, Marie Ardern, a longstanding member of the Labour Party, recruited the teenaged Ardern to help her with campaigning for New Plymouth MP Harry Duynhoven during his re-election campaign at the 1999 general election.

 Ardern attended the University of Waikato, graduating in 2001 as a Bachelor of Communication Studies in politics and public relations, a specialist three-year degree.
-She took a semester abroad at Arizona State University in 2001.
+She took a semester (half-year) abroad at Arizona State University in the United States in 2001.
 After graduating from university, she spent time working in the offices of Phil Goff and of Helen Clark as a researcher.
 After a period of time in New York City, United States, where she volunteered at a soup kitchen and worked on a workers' rights campaign, Ardern moved to London, England, in 2006, where she became a senior policy adviser in an 80-person policy unit of the United Kingdom Cabinet Office under prime minister Tony Blair.
-(She did not meet Blair in person while in London, but later at an event in New Zealand in 2011 she questioned him about the 2003 invasion of Iraq).
+(She did not meet Blair in person while in London).
 Ardern was also seconded to the United Kingdom Home Office to help with a review of policing in England and Wales.